Libraries

 SIRIUS (plane wave calculations)

-SIRIUS is a domain specific library for electronic structure calculations.
+SIRIUS is a domain specific library for electronic structure calculations with plane wave method.

 The code is available at https://github.com/electronic-structure/SIRIUS